-- "Powder Coating" means any coating applied as fine particle solids with less than 4 percent by weight reactive organic compound or other liquid carriers. - 12.
-"Repair Coating" means a coating used to re-coating portions of a previously coated product due to-which has sustained mechanical damage to the coating following normal painting coating operations. - "Safety-Indicating Coating" means a coating which changes physical characteristics, such as color, to indicate unsafe conditions. - "Solid-Film Lubricant" means a very thin coating consisting of a binder system containing as its chief pigment material one or more of molybdenum disulfide, graphite, polytetrafluoroethylene (PTFE), or other solids that act as a dry lubricant between faying surfaces. - "Solvent" means any liquid containing any reactive organic compound or any toxic air contaminant, which is used as a diluent, thinner, dissolver, viscosity reducer, cleaning agent, drying agent, preservative, or other similar uses. - "Solvent Cleaning" means any activity, operation, or process (including, but not limited to, surface preparation, cleanup, or wipe cleaning) performed outside of a solvent cleaning machine, that uses solvent to remove uncured adhesives, uncured coatings, uncured inks, uncured polyester resin material, uncured sealant, or other contaminants, including, but not limited to, dirt, soil, oil, lubricants, coolants, moisture, fingerprints, and grease, from parts, products, tools, machinery, application equipment, and general work areas.
-Cleaning spray equipment used for the application of coating, adhesive, ink, polyester resin material, or sealant is also considered to be solvent cleaning irrespective of the spray material being cured. - "Solvent Cleaning Machine" means any device or piece of equipment that uses solvent liquid or vapor to remove soils, moisture, or other contaminants from the surfaces of materials.
+"Powder Coating" means any coating applied as fine particle solids with less than 4 percent by weight reactive organic compound or other liquid carriers.

+"Repair Coating" means a coating used to re-coat portions of a previously coated product which has sustained mechanical damage to the coating following normal coating operations.

+"Safety-Indicating Coating" means a coating which changes physical characteristics, such as color, to indicate unsafe conditions.

+"Solid-Film Lubricant" means a very thin coating consisting of a binder system containing as its chief pigment material one or more of molybdenum disulfide, graphite, polytetrafluoroethylene (PTFE), or other solids that act as a dry lubricant between faying surfaces.

+"Solvent" means any liquid containing any reactive organic compound or any toxic air contaminant, which is used as a diluent, thinner, dissolver, viscosity reducer, cleaning agent, drying agent, preservative, or other similar uses.

+"Solvent Cleaning" means any activity, operation, or process (including, but not limited to, surface preparation, cleanup, or wipe cleaning) performed outside of a solvent cleaning machine, that uses solvent to remove uncured adhesives, uncured coatings, uncured inks, uncured polyester resin material, uncured sealant, or other contaminants, including, but not limited to, dirt, soil, oil, lubricants, coolants, moisture, fingerprints, and grease, from parts, products, tools, machinery, application equipment, and general work areas.
+Cleaning spray equipment used for the application of coating, adhesive, ink, polyester resin material, or sealant is also considered to be solvent cleaning irrespective of the spray material being cured.

+"Solvent Cleaning Machine" means any device or piece of equipment that uses solvent liquid or vapor to remove soils, moisture, or other contaminants from the surfaces of materials.
 Types of solvent cleaning machines include, but are not limited to, batch cold, batch vapor, in-line cold, in-line vapor, remote reservoir, and gas-path solvent cleaners.
 Buckets, pails, and beakers with capacities of 3.785 liters (1.00 gallon) or less are not considered solvent cleaning machines.
 However, the use of such a container or similar containers (e.g., hand-held spray bottles) with a liquid solvent for cleaning is considered to be solvent cleaning.
-Any device or piece of equipment used exclusively for stripping shall not be considered to be a solvent cleaning machine. - "Stencil Coating" means an ink or a coating which is rolled or brushed onto a template or stamp in order to add identifying letters and/or numbers to metal parts and products. - "Texture Coating" means any coating that is applied to a metal part or product which, in its finished form, consists of discrete raised spots of the coating. - 13.
-"Touch-uUp Coating" means that portion of the coating operation which is separate from the a coating used to cover minor coating imperfections appearing after the main coating operation process but necessary to cover minor imperfections or to achieve coverage as required. - 14.
-"Transfer efficiency" means the ratio of the weight of coating solids adhering to the object being coated to the weight of coating solids used in the application process, expressed as a percentage.
+Any device or piece of equipment used exclusively for stripping shall not be considered to be a solvent cleaning machine.

+"Stencil Coating" means an ink or a coating which is rolled or brushed onto a template or stamp in order to add identifying letters and/or numbers to metal parts and products.

+"Texture Coating" means any coating that is applied to a metal part or product which, in its finished form, consists of discrete raised spots of the coating.

+"Touch-Up Coating" means a coating used to cover minor coating imperfections appearing after the main coating operation.

-D. Requirements - Reactive Organic Compounds Limits
+D. Requirements - Reactive Organic Compound Limits

-A-No person shall not apply any coating or specify solicit the use of any coating on any metal part or product subject to the provisions of this Rulerule, which, as applied, emits or may emit contains reactive organic compounds into the atmosphere in excess of the following limits.
-These limits are expressed in grams of reactive organic compound per liter or pounds of reactive organic compound per gallon of coating, less water and less exempt organic compounds.
+No person shall apply any coating or solicit the use of any coating on any metal part or product subject to the provisions of this rule, which, as applied, contains reactive organic compounds in excess of the following limits.
+These limits are expressed in grams of reactive organic compound per liter or pounds of reactive organic compound per gallon of coating, less water and less exempt compounds.

-1. Non-Powder Coatings except Air Dried Industrial Maintenance-Extreme Performance Coatings and Air Dried Electric-Insulating Varnish:
+Non-Powder Coatings except Air Dried Extreme Performance Coatings and Air Dried Electric-Insulating Varnish: